bitshoroscope/testing-with-docker/README.md

 SQLManager, class to interact with the Database.

 ### Tests
-SQLManager -> Testing for the services, it uses jUnit SQLManagerIntegrationById -> Testing of the service in a concurrent way SQLManagerIntegrationByLastname ->vTesting of the service in a concurrent way
+`SQLManager.java` -> Testing for the services, it uses jUnit

+`SQLManagerIntegrationById.java` -> Testing of the service in a concurrent way

+`SQLManagerIntegrationByLastname.java` -> Testing of the service in a concurrent way

 ### Resources
 Queries to create tables and populate them.